tengu-team/layer-activemq-topic/README.md

 Apache ActiveMQ is fast, supports many Cross Language Clients and Protocols, comes with easy to use Enterprise Integration Patterns and many advanced features while fully supporting JMS 1.1 and J2EE 1.4.
 Apache ActiveMQ is released under the Apache 2.0 License

 This charm will create a Topic on ActiveMQ.
-This topic will be named after the name of the charm. the custom [interface](https://github.com/tengu-team/interface-activemq-topic) will then provide the topic name, IP and port.
+This topic will be named after the name of the charm.
+The custom [interface](https://github.com/tengu-team/interface-activemq-topic) will then provide the topic name, IP and port.

 # Usage